DeanBeer/BCS-Interrogator/README.md

 BCS-Interrogator
 ================

-Libraries to talk to a EEC Brewery Control System
+Gem to talk to an EEC Brewery Control System